LycheeG/lycheeG.github.io/_pages/index.md

 - **Hybrid**: $100
   A blend of classic and volume techniques for a fuller, textured look, offering the perfect balance of drama and natural beauty.
 - **Volume**: $120
  Lush, multi-dimensional lashes created with multiple lightweight extensions per natural lash, delivering bold volume and glamour.
 - **Lash Romoval & Cleansing**: $30
  Safe, gentle removal of eyelash extensions with a thorough cleansing to refresh and prepare your natural lashes for future treatments.
-- **Refill**
+- **Refill**:
  1week free/2weeks 50%/3weeks 80%

 ### Add-Ons
 - **Gel Polish Removal**: Extra $5